Jason-Oleana/speech-classification/README.md

 Cepstral Coefficients resulted in an array of (94824 99, 13) examples for the training set and an array consisting of (11005, 99, 13) examples for the test set.
 In the second step, the class distribution was computed in order to comprehend the distribution of all labels.
-The class distribution was quite imbalanced (see figure 1) which could disturb the learning capacity of our machine learning model.
+The class distribution was quite imbalanced which could disturb the learning capacity of our machine learning model.
 Thus, the training set was oversampled in order to match the majority class.
 The SMOTE oversampling method by “Imblearn.over_sampling” was used to oversample our examples in order to match the majority class.
 In the third step, standardization was applied